tryffel/eventsourcing/README.md

 #### RunToEnd

-RunToEnd fetch events from the event store until it reaches the end.
-A context is passed in making it possible to cancel from the outside.
+RunToEnd fetch events from the event store until it reaches the end of the event stream.
+A context is passed in making it possible to cancel the projections from the outside.

 ```go
 RunToEnd(ctx context.Context) error